lukensmall/pkg_ping/README.md

+It immediately does pledge("stdio proc exec", NULL)

 It determines and prints the fastest OpenBSD mirror for your version and architecture for the /etc/installurl file. compiler optimization for speed is not necessary as the calls using ftp will take up the vast majority of the run-time. pledge() is used.
 This program works on OpenBSD versions 6.1 - 6.3 as of this writing.

-It uses several commandline options
+It uses several commandline options:

 -v will make it print out the information of the mirrors in real time.
 A second one will print out the results sorted in reverse order by time.